edgecomllc/eupf/README.md

 ## Contribution

 Please create an issue to report a bug or share an idea.

-## Translated docs

-Please check [this link](./docs/docs-ru_ru/readme.md) to find translated docs.
+See our [Contributing Guide](./CONTRIBUTING.md) for details.

 ## License
 This project is licensed under the [Apache-2.0 Creative Commons License](https://www.apache.org/licenses/LICENSE-2.0) - see the [LICENSE file](./LICENSE) for details